-Several large, epidemiologic studies suggest that rates of ICU admission are substantially lower for children with COVID-19 than for adults.
+Several large epidemiologic studies suggest that rates of ICU admission are substantially lower for children with COVID-19 than for adults with the disease.
 However, severe disease does occur in children.
-17-22 The risk factors for severe COVID-19 disease in children have not yet been established.
-Based on data from studies of adults and extrapolation from data on other pediatric respiratory viruses, severely immunocompromised children and those with underlying cardiopulmonary disease may be at higher risk for severe disease.
+19-24 The risk factors for severe COVID-19 in children have not yet been established.
+Data from studies of adults and extrapolation from data on other pediatric respiratory viruses suggest that children who are severely immunocompromised and those with underlying cardiopulmonary disease may be at higher risk for severe disease.

-A new syndrome, multisystem inflammatory syndrome in children (MIS-C), which appears to be a postinfectious complication, has been described.^{23,24} Certain symptoms of MIS-C often require ICU-level care, including blood pressure and inotropic support.
+A new syndrome, multisystem inflammatory syndrome in children (MIS-C), which appears to be a postinfectious complication, has been described. ^{25,26} Certain symptoms of MIS-C often require ICU-level care, including blood pressure and inotropic support.
 These symptoms include severe abdominal pain, multisystem inflammation, shock, cardiac dysfunction, and, rarely, coronary artery aneurysm.
-A minority of children with MIS-C meet criteria for typical or atypical Kawasaki disease.
-For details on MIS-C clinical features and the treatments that are being investigated, see Special Considerations in Children.
+A minority of children with MIS-C meet the criteria for typical or atypical Kawasaki disease.
+For details on MIS-C clinical features and the treatments that are being investigated, see the Special Considerations in Children section.

-Drug-Drug Interactions Between Drugs Used to Treat COVID-19 and Drugs Used to Treat Comorbidities
+Interactions Between Drugs Used to Treat COVID-19 and Drugs Used to Treat Comorbidities

 All ICU patients should be routinely monitored for drug-drug interactions.
 The potential for drug-drug interactions between investigational medications or medications used off-label to treat COVID-19 and concurrent drugs should be considered.
-QTc prolongation due to agents such as chloroquine or hydroxychloroquine is a potential problem for patients with underlying heart disease and/or those who concurrently use drugs that prolong the QTc interval (e.g., azithromycin, quinolones).